Twitter's goal in IPO: to avoid becoming Facebook

-As Twitter Inc's chief financial officer planned the company's initial public offering this year, he had one overriding goal: to avoid becoming the next Facebook Inc.
+As Twitter Inc's (TWTR.N) chief financial officer planned the company's initial public offering this year, he had one overriding goal: to avoid becoming the next Facebook Inc (FB.O).

 Twitter CFO Mike Gupta grilled banks about how to sidestep the problems that beset Facebook's IPO from start to finish, asking detailed questions about everything from how to pick an exchange to how to communicate with analysts.